 Bea visits Kaş

-Last month, Bea was invited to attend a zero waste exhibition in Istanbul where she would meet first lady, Emine Erdoğan, leader of Turkey’s zero-waste project.
+In April 2019, Bea was invited to attend a zero-waste exhibition in Istanbul where she would meet first lady, Emine Erdoğan, leader of Turkey’s zero-waste project.

 It seemed like too good an opportunity to miss and Bea was invited to visit Kaş by Marie Dervaux, of the Hideaway Hotel in Kaş, who is also an active member of the Eco Kaş project.

 On March 27th, Bea took a detour to Kaş where she took part in a beach clean at Patara before enjoying dinner with members of the Eco Kaş and Eco Kalkan projects.